 - 6.1 Occasionally allegations may be made against pupils by others in the school which are of a safeguarding nature.
 Safeguarding issues raised in this way may include physical abuse, emotional abuse, sexual abuse and sexual exploitation.
-It is likely that, to be considered a safeguarding allegation against a pupil, some of the following features will be found. - 6.2 If the allegation: - Is made against an older pupil and refers to their behaviour towards a younger pupil or a more vulnerable pupil. - Is of a serious nature, possibly including a criminal offence. - Raises risk factors for other pupils in the school. - Indicates that other pupils may have been affected by this student. - Indicates that young people outside the school may be affected by this student. - 6.3 Examples of safeguarding issues against a student could include:
+It is likely that, to be considered a safeguarding allegation against a pupil, some of the following features will be found. - 6.2 If the allegation: - Is made against an older pupil and refers to their behaviour towards a younger pupil or a more vulnerable pupil. - Is of a serious nature, possibly including a criminal offence. - Raises risk factors for other pupils in the school. - Indicates that other pupils may have been affected by this child. - Indicates that children outside the school may be affected by this child. - 6.3 Examples of safeguarding issues against a child could include: